ZitaoZeng/CBDA-subsampling/readme.txt

 There is no file for training set column ordinals, because a training set uses the same columns as its validation set.

+When creating generic sets, this script produces the following files.

+3 files for each generic set:

+set-i.csv:

+	The generic set data, the randomly selected rows and columns (plus the case number and outcome column).
+Ex. set-1.csv, set-2.csv, etc.

+    The first column is the case number column.
+    The second column is the outcome column.
+    The remaining columns are the randomly selected columns, in the order they appear in the original file.

+set-i-row-ordinals:

+	The	row ordinals in the original data file for the rows in the generic set data.

+set-i-column-ordinals:

+	The	column ordinals in the original data file for the columns in the generic set data, not including the case number or outcome column ordinals.

 ********************
 create_test_data_set
 ********************